cognitivetech/ollama-ebook-summary/README.md

 ### Question / Answer Ranking
 1. [**Hermes Trismegistus Mistral 7b**](https://huggingface.co/TheBloke/Hermes-Trismegistus-Mistral-7B-GGUF) - Initially my favorite, but ended up deciding it was too verbose.
-2. [**SynthIA 7B**](https://huggingface.co/TheBloke/SynthIA-7B-v2.0-GGUF) - Became my favorite of models tested in this round.
+2. [**SynthIA 7B V2**](https://huggingface.co/TheBloke/SynthIA-7B-v2.0-GGUF) - Became my favorite of models tested in this round.
 3. [**Mistral 7b Instruct v0.1**](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF) - Since this ranking, v0.2 has come out and beat all the competition.
-I should test them against eachother, sometime.
+I liked Synthia v2 better than Mistral v0.1.
 4. [**CollectiveCognition v1.1 Mistral 7b**](https://huggingface.co/TheBloke/CollectiveCognition-v1.1-Mistral-7B-GGUF) Alot of filler and took the longest amount of time of them all.
-It scored a bit higher than mistral on quality\usefulness, I think the amount of filler just made it less enjoyable to read.
+It scored a bit higher than mistral on quality\usefulness, there was just too much filler.
 5. [**KAI 7b Instruct**](https://huggingface.co/TheBloke/KAI-7B-Instruct-GGUF) the answers were too short, and made its BS stand out a little more.
-A good model, but not for summarizing books, I'm afraid.

 | Model | Rating | Search Accuracy | Characters | Seconds | BS | Filler | Short | Good BS |
 | ----- | ------ | --------------- | ---------- | ------- | -- | ------ | ----- | ------- |